Impact Challenge

 Frequently asked questions

 • No, we encourage students who are new to case competitions to apply.
-We will provide resources to help students who have never solved a business problem before.
+We will provide resources to support students who have never solved a business problem before.

 • No, all participants must be available to attend each event in its entirety.

-• Yes, we welcome students currently enrolled in college, undergraduate, and non-MBA master’s programs.
+• Yes, we welcome applications from students currently enrolled in college, undergraduate, and non-MBA master’s programs.

 • Unfortunately, the challenge is only open to current students.